AlexLimWY/django-milestone-project/README.md

  - The project uses Bootstrap to create mobile-responsive web pages.
 ## Testing
 Python assertions were used to test the models created.
 The Python assert statements can be found in the ‘tests.py’ file in the ‘book’ folder of this ‘django-milestone-project’ Cloud9 workspace.
+Where Python assertions were not done, manual tests were done.
+For example, to test the mobile responsiveness of this website, different screen sizes were used to view the website.
+For example, a mobile phone screen size was used to test a small view and a desktop computer screen size was used to test a big view.
+In another example, a user trying to add a book on the website would need to key in information for the blank fields such as ‘Title’ because they are required fields.
+Submitting the recipe without filling in the blank fields would cause an error message to appear.
+Successful submission of the recipe will redirect the user to the ‘Home’ page of the website.

+## Deployment
+This project was deployed to Heroku.
+A person who wants to run this code locally can clone or download this repository from https://github.com/AlexLimWY/django-milestone-project.git and paste it into their editor terminal.

+## Credits
+### Content
+- The text for The Hobbit was taken from [Amazon]( https://www.amazon.com/Hobbit-J-R-R-Tolkien/dp/0345339681/ref=sr_1_5?keywords=the+lord+of+the+rings+the+hobbit&qid=1559528811&s=books&sr=1-5)
+- The text for Ready Player One was taken from [Amazon](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448/ref=sr_1_1?crid=2J1NJU4FS59BW&keywords=ready+player+one&qid=1559528918&s=books&sprefix=ready+player+one%2Cstripbooks-intl-ship%2C412&sr=1-1)
+- The text for Redemption was taken from [Amazon](https://www.amazon.com/Redemption-Memory-Man-Book-5-ebook/dp/B07G87BTJQ/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1559529075&sr=1-1)
+- The text for The Notebook was taken from [Amazon](https://www.amazon.com/Notebook-Nicholas-Sparks/dp/0446676098)
+- The text for The Good Fight was taken from [Amazon]( https://www.amazon.com/Good-Fight-Novel-Danielle-Steel/dp/1101884142/ref=sr_1_3?keywords=the+good+fight&qid=1559530787&s=books&sr=1-3)
+- The text for The Purpose Driven Life: What on Earth Am I Here For? was taken from [Amazon]( https://www.amazon.com/Purpose-Driven-Life-What-Earth/dp/031033750X/ref=sr_1_1?keywords=the+purpose+driven+life&qid=1559530945&s=books&sr=1-1)

+### Media
+- The image for The Hobbit was taken from [Amazon]( https://www.amazon.com/Hobbit-J-R-R-Tolkien/dp/0345339681/ref=sr_1_5?keywords=the+lord+of+the+rings+the+hobbit&qid=1559528811&s=books&sr=1-5)
+- The image for Ready Player One was taken from [Amazon](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448/ref=sr_1_1?crid=2J1NJU4FS59BW&keywords=ready+player+one&qid=1559528918&s=books&sprefix=ready+player+one%2Cstripbooks-intl-ship%2C412&sr=1-1)
+- The image for Redemption was taken from [Amazon](https://www.amazon.com/Redemption-Memory-Man-Book-5-ebook/dp/B07G87BTJQ/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1559529075&sr=1-1)
+- The image for The Notebook was taken from [Amazon](https://www.amazon.com/Notebook-Nicholas-Sparks/dp/0446676098)
+- The image for The Good Fight was taken from [Amazon]( https://www.amazon.com/Good-Fight-Novel-Danielle-Steel/dp/1101884142/ref=sr_1_3?keywords=the+good+fight&qid=1559530787&s=books&sr=1-3)
+- The image for The Purpose Driven Life: What on Earth Am I Here For? was taken from [Amazon]( https://www.amazon.com/Purpose-Driven-Life-What-Earth/dp/031033750X/ref=sr_1_1?keywords=the+purpose+driven+life&qid=1559530945&s=books&sr=1-1)

+### Acknowledgements
+- I was inspired to create an online bookstore because the number of people reading books on their electronic devices is increasing.
+I also believe that people from all over the world should share their knowledge with one another through books.